You're reading docs for Nextly Alpha. APIs may change between releases.

 }

-The SessionUser object contains:
+The SessionUser shape:

 FieldTypeDescription